yajra/laravel-address/README.md

 ## Routes

-The default route prefix for the api routes is `/api/address`.
+The default prefix for the api routes is `/api/address`.
 The default can be updated via config `address.php` file.

 - Get All Regions `/api/address/regions`.
 - Get All Provinces `/api/address/provices`.